Impartial Predictive Modeling and the Use of Proxy Variables: Introduction

-The classic alternative to proportional equality is strict equality or equality of outcome.
-Strict equality makes the perhaps trivial claim that if two things are equal in the relevant respects then they should be treated equally.
-The issue, of course, is determining what criteria are relevant and how to measure similarity.
-In some cases, merit is irrelevant and strict equality is desired, such as with civil liberties and basic rights.

-FADM addresses areas of justified unequal treatment.
-In the loan application example, people can receive different interest rates, but the manner in which the estimates differ needs to be controlled.
-Other considerations that are commonly thought to belong to this group include: ``need or differing natural disadvantages (e.g. disabilities); existing rights or claims (e.g. private property); differences in the performance of special services (e.g. desert, efforts, or sacrifices); efficiency; and compensation for direct and indirect or structural discrimination (e.g. affirmative action)'' \citep{sep-equality}.

-FADM assumes that a list of sensitive characteristics is provided and is motivated by the requirement that sensitive covariates are not relevant measures of similarity in many applications.
-We will refer to the latter as the fairness assumption: \begin{defn}[Fairness Assumption] Sensitive covariates are not or ought not be a relevant source of variability or merit. \end{defn}

-Achieving fairness requires sensitive characteristics to not influence the outcome.
-Due to the possibility of redlining, removing sensitive covariates is insufficient.
-In order to be more precise, we argue that decisions should be impartial with respect to the protected covariates.
-Impartiality is easiest to characterize in a negative manner: ``an impartial choice is simply one in which a certain sort of consideration (i.e. some property of the individuals being chosen between) has no influence'' \citep{sep-impartiality}.

-The need to ignore sensitive information while acknowledging merit differences is addressed by the literature in equality of opportunity.
-Equality of opportunity is widely appealed to in both legal and philosophical communities as well as being ``the frequently vague minimal formula at work in every egalitarian conception of distributive justice'' \citep{sep-equality}.
-Furthermore, the examples that FADM is commonly concerned with are about opportunity, not merely distribution of goods.
-For example, the opportunity for a home loan or the opportunity to attend university.
-Equality of opportunity provides a spectrum of restrictions that are concrete enough to be translated into statistical models.
-Therefore, this is the measure of equality that we will use.

-The philosophical literature on equality of opportunity analyses the way in which benefits are allocated in society \citep{sep-eo}.
-A benefit can be anything from a home loan or high salary to college admission and political office.
-One way of understanding equality of opportunity is formal equality of opportunity (FEO), which requires an open-application for benefits (anyone can apply) and that benefits are given to those of highest merit.
-Merit will of course be measured differently depending on the scenario or benefit in question.
-Therefore, the most productive employee receives a high salary, while the least-risky borrower receives a low interest rate loan.
-There is cause for concern if discrimination exists in either the ability of some individuals to apply for the benefit or in the analysis of merit.
-The fairness assumption is that sensitive covariates are not relevant criteria by which to judge merit.
+The construction of our impartial estimates is motivated by distinctions in the philosophical literature on equality of opportunity, which analyzes the way in which benefits are allocated in society \cite{sep-eo}.
+One way of understanding equality of opportunity is formal equality of opportunity (FEO), which requires an open-application for benefits (anyone can apply) and that benefits are awarded to those of highest merit.
+Merit will of course be measured differently depending on the benefit in question.
+There may, however, be cause for concern if discrimination exists in the analysis of merit or the ability of some individuals to be of high merit.